Thoughts and impressions of happenings in the world of PowerPoint and presentations, continuously updated since 2003.

 Filed Under:

-PowerPoint 2016 for Windows users can explore options for Inserting a New Slide.
-PowerPoint 2016 for Mac users will learn about Adding and Renaming Slide Masters and Duplicating Slide Masters.
+PowerPoint 2016 for Windows users can explore Guide Options, Hierarchical Guide Options, and Picture Bullets.
+PowerPoint 2016 for Mac users can learn about Shape Combine and Shape Union commands.
 And if that wasn’t enough for this week, make sure you do not miss the quotes, press releases, and templates released in the last week.

 Stay informed about updated tutorials and happenings related to PowerPoint and presenting.